-By working these habits into your life, your entire world can change over time so that you no longer hate your life.
+By working these actions into your life, your entire world can change over time so that you no longer hate your life.

 Think of these actions as planting seeds.
 When you plant seeds, you don’t notice results right away.
 But if you keep watering the seeds, roots start to grow and eventually, the plant will blossom.